Trump already a tainted name in Indonesia after Muslim ban remarks

 Trump's comments on Muslims have already provoked strong reactions elsewhere, with British politicians in January debating barring the real estate tycoon from entering the country, where he also has business interests.

-The hostility towards Trump could threaten his company's expansion efforts into Southeast Asia's largest economy, Indonesian lawmakers and government officials said.
+The hostility toward Trump could threaten his company's expansion efforts into Southeast Asia's largest economy, Indonesian lawmakers and government officials said.

 "It's just his statement hurts many people in this Muslim-majority country," Edy Putra Irawady, Indonesia's deputy chief economic minister, told Reuters.
 "Surely it will be a black shadow for his business."